HTTP-RPC/Kilo/README.md

 The values 1 and 2 are passed as the "a" and "b" arguments to the method, respectively, with the service returning the value 3 in response.
 Alternatively, the same result could be obtained by submitting a POST request with a content type of `application/x-www-form-urlencoded` and a request body of `a=1&b=2`.
 No other HTTP operations are supported.

 Method parameters may be either scalar (single-value) or vector (multi-value) types.
 Scalar values may be any simple type including string, number, or boolean (true/false).
-As with any HTTP request, values that include reserved characters must be URL-encoded.
+String values are not quoted; however, as with any HTTP request, values that include reserved characters must be URL-encoded.

 Multi-value arguments are specified by providing zero or more scalar values for a given parameter.
 For example, the add method above could be modified to accept a list of numbers to add rather than two fixed argument values: